 I have searched the records of a Hayde family in Groetzingen (2kms from Nuertingen).
 These cover a period from 1597 to the early 1700s.
 No subsequent records have been found for the family in the area because the surviving males probably emigrated to America.
 The American records however show that this family dropped the “e” in America and used Heyd and Hayd.

-I have also searched some other German parishes however I have not yet found any Hayde descendant from these records.
+I have also searched some other German parishes however I have not yet found any living Hayde descended from these parishes.
 It is very hard to trace a family through these records.
-The handwriting is difficult to read, the language is foreign and several variants are used for the same people.
+The handwriting is difficult to read, the language is foreign (to me) and several variants are used for the same people.

 While the name Hayde can be found mainly in the Wuerttemberg state, its variants were in most other German states.
 During the Middle Ages (AD 400-1500), the variants were mainly in Bavaria , where the name Heidt was associated with the tribal conflicts of the area.
 This family prospered in the region of Augsburg throughout the early Middle Ages.
 Bavaria was ruled by the Wittelsbach dynasty from 1180 until 1918 when Germany became a republic.